-We are excited to announce a NEW format for The 16th annual SAA - SF Bay Area to be held on Sunday, October 3, 2021.
-Join us for in a point-to-point 1.5 mile swim starting at Little Marina Green and finishing in Aquatic Park.
-We welcome swimmers of all ages and skill levels to help us fight cancer at UCSF Benioff Children's Hospitals!
+The 18th annual SAA - SF Bay Area will be held on Saturday, September 30, 2023.
+Join us for a point-to-point 1.5 mile swim starting at Little Marina Green and finishing in Aquatic Park.
+Take part in this memorable event as a swimmer, volunteer, or kayaker and help us fight cancer at UCSF Benioff Children's Hospitals!

 Welcome to the Swim Across America - San Francisco Bay Area Open Water Swim!
-Established in 2006, SAA - San Francisco has donated over $5.1 million to our beneficiaries: UCSF Benioff Children's Hospitals (Oakland and San Francisco).
+Established in 2006, SAA - San Francisco has donated nearly $6 million to our beneficiaries: UCSF Benioff Children's Hospitals (Oakland and San Francisco).
 Thank you for your support of cancer research in the Bay Area.

 Each year we are proud to host over 500 swimmers, volunteers, spectators and supporters, as well as Olympians from near and far at our charity swim.
-We are so excited for our NEW event format in 2021!
 Join us for a point-to-point 1.5 mile swim starting at Little Marina Green and finishing in Aquatic Park.

 Whether you are a veteran swimmer or you're looking to do your first open water swim, we welcome you to help us "Make Waves to Fight Cancer."